AndreVallestero/knucklebones-solver/README.md

 - [x] implement auto-place (button to automatically place the suggested position)
   - [x] this should also remove dice from the opponent's board if necessary
 - [x] add reset button
+- [ ] compare median vs mean by playing the solver against each other

 ## Reference Benchmark